 Yes, coaching has grown rapidly because it works, as the research made by the International Coaching Federation and other independent academic studies show (1,4,9).

-So, now that you understand it all… are you ready to further explore the possibility to engage a leadership executive coach?
+So, now that you understand it all… are you ready to further explore the possibility of engaging a leadership executive coach?

 Imagine it for a moment…